Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: Training Framework

 \subsection{Trial-then-Overwrite Mechanism}

-During training, function calls generated by LLMs can be unpredictable, particularly in the early epochs.
-To prevent environment crashes and bound per-step latency, we adopt a trial-then-overwrite mechanism: Upon receiving a function call, the server first serializes (pickles) the environment state, then executes the call in a subprocess against the serialized snapshot.
-If the subprocess completes successfully within the time limit, we commit the resulting state back to the original environment; otherwise, the original environment remains unchanged and returns an error as feedback.
+During training, the tool calls generated by LLMs can be unpredictable, particularly in the early epochs.
+To prevent server crashes caused by erroneous calls and bound per-step latency, we adopt a \textit{trial-then-overwrite mechanism}: Upon receiving a tool call, the server first serializes (pickles) the environment state, then executes the call in a subprocess against the serialized snapshot.
+If the subprocess completes successfully within the time limit, we commit the resulting state back to the original environment.
+Otherwise, the original environment remains unchanged and returns an error as the observation.
 This mechanism ensures robustness during training.